Updated Feb 2018

 Knowing the circumstances that got you to where you are now is important.
 Because while your circumstances can be limiting, many of us are capable of changing our circumstances.
 Especially the lucky ones.

-This is not easy.
-This takes a lot of work.
-And most of us are not willing to do this work.
+For those unaccustomed to flying at this altitude, self reflection is not easy.
+It takes a lot of work.
+You must be willing to do this work.
 You have to look at things from various perspectives.
 You have to be honest with yourself and what you are capable and incapable of.
-You might have to beat the odds.
-You might have to claw your way out of the statistic that you could easily become.
+You might not beat the odds.

 Understanding your circumstances informs your plan to pay off the debt.